Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Co women's ca dao dance always has the sound of gongs and drums.
 Photo: NGUYEN TRANG

 The folk performing art of Ca Dao dance has been passed down through many generations and is a traditional cultural feature of the Co people.
 In Ca Dao dance, Co women wear traditional costumes with bright colors and beads on their foreheads, shoulders, and hips.
-The women dance on a background of gongs and drums, moving in a circle.
-Following the rhythm of the gongs, the woman's arms are raised and her whole body gently leans to the left to the sound of the gongs, then leans to the right to the sound of the gongs.
+The women dance on a gong and drum background, moving in a circle.
+Following the gong beat, the woman's arms are raised and her whole body gently leans to the left to the sound of the gong, then leans to the right to the sound of the gong.

 The beauty of the Ca Dao dance is when the Co women's arms are spread out and turned up to the sky, their feet clinging tightly to the ground as if praying to receive good things from nature and the mountains and forests.

-According to Cao Van Chu's cultural research, there are two types of Ca Dao dance: Ca Dao Trook Dtak means Ca Dao on water or Ca Dao in lowland; Ca Dao Trook Gook means Ca Dao in highland.
-Ca Dao on water is slow, Ca Dao in highland is more intense.
+According to Cao Van Chu's cultural research, Ca Dao dance has two lines: Ca Dao Trook Dtak means Ca Dao on water or Ca Dao in lowland; Ca Dao Trook Gook means Ca Dao in highland.
+Ca Dao on water is slow, Ca Dao in highland is more fast-paced.
 Ca Dao dances all depend on the rhythm of drums and gongs.

 NGUYEN TRANG